Verilator Visual Simulator Architecture

 Dual-Board Text Messenger Architecture

-The messenger simulation images above showcase the exact example I built in the ref-verilator codebase, giving us real-time bidirectional communication between two simulated FPGA boards.
+The above shows a messenger test for allowing two boards to communicate, it gives us a simple way of testing real-time bidirectional communication between two simulated FPGA boards.
 Each board runs an independent instance of the textMessenger module, complete with its own PS/2 keyboard input, VGA display output, text buffer memory, and communication state machine.
 The system simulates a realistic scenario where two physical FPGA development boards would be connected via GPIO pins, with each board capable of sending 8-bit ASCII characters to its peer.
-What makes this architecture particularly powerful for development is the ability to test multi-board communication protocols without requiring physical hardware, expensive multi-channel logic analyzers, or complex board-to-board debug setups.

-I kept the communication protocol deliberately simple to showcase the simulation tool rather than implement complex networking stacks.
+I kept the communication protocol basic to showcase the simulation tool rather than implement complex networking stacks.
 Each board exposes four communication ports: commOut[7:0] carries the 8-bit ASCII character being transmitted, commValid is a single-cycle strobe signal indicating that commOut contains valid data, commIn[7:0] receives ASCII characters from the peer board, and commValidIn indicates when incoming data is valid.
 The testbench implements the physical wire connections by cross-coupling the ports: commOut_A → commIn_B, commValid_A → commValidIn_B, commOut_B → commIn_A, and commValid_B → commValidIn_A.
-This creates a zero-latency bidirectional link, emulating perfectly reliable GPIO connections.

 // Testbench wire cross-connection (in tbDualMessengerVerilator.v)